-- The VRX technical team will execute each team's solution for all the VRX tasks.
-The simulated environmental conditions (e.g., wind, waves, buoy locations, etc.) will be different from the Dress Rehearsal, but within the same environmental envelope described in the VRX Technical Guide. - Final task performance rankings will be determined based on automated scoring plugins documented below.
+- After the submission deadline, the VRX technical team will execute each team's solution for all the VRX tasks.
+The simulated environmental conditions (e.g., wind, waves, buoy locations, etc.) will be different from the Dress Rehearsal, but within the same environmental envelope described in section seven of this guide, below. - Final task performance rankings will be determined based on automated scoring plugins documented below. - As in phase 2, we will release detailed log files for all scored runs.